celsomsilva/discord-cam-kick-bot/README.md

 It watches a voice channel, gives users a short grace period, and removes anyone who stays without a camera on.
 Useful for communities, study groups, or moderated servers where cam presence is required.

+> **Note**
+>
+> This repository is currently being evolved toward a more complete and modular architecture.
+>
+> The bot is fully functional and running in production, while internal structure improvements
+> are being developed incrementally.
+>

 ---

 ## Features